Understanding Auto Transport Pricing: Factors That Affect Your Quote

 3. Vehicle Condition: Running vs. Inoperable

-Drivers cannot simply drive a non-running car onto the trailer.
-They must use a hydraulic winch to slowly pull the vehicle up the steep ramps.
-This process is labor-intensive, dangerous, and time-consuming.
-Furthermore, only certain carriers carry winches, which limits the pool of available trucks and drives up the price.
+Does the car start, run, and brake?
+If the answer is no, the cost increases — typically by $150 to $200.
+This is the “Inoperable Fee” or “Winch Fee.”
+Drivers cannot simply drive a non-running car onto the trailer; they must use a hydraulic winch.
+This process is labor-intensive and time-consuming, and only certain carriers carry winches — which limits available trucks and drives up the price.

 4. Open vs. Enclosed Transport